 SECTION 7-11 INELIGIBLE MEASURES.

-None of the following shall be subject to the initiative or the referendum procedures: (1) proceedings relating to the internal organization or operation of the town council or of the school committee, (2) an emergency measure adopted in conformity with the charter, (3) the town budget or the school committee budget as a whole, (4) revenue loan orders, (5) any appropriation for the payment of the town's debt or debt service, (6) an appropriation of funds to implement a collective bargaining agreement, (7) proceedings relating to the election, appointment, removal, discharge, employment, promotion, transfer, demotion, or other personnel action, (8) any proceedings repealing or rescinding a measure or part thereof which is protested by referendum procedures, and (9) any proceedings providing for the submission or referral of any measure to the voters at an election.
+None of the following shall be subject to the initiative or the referendum procedures: (1) proceedings relating to the internal organization or operation of the city council or of the school committee, (2) an emergency measure adopted in conformity with the charter, (3) the city budget or the school committee budget as a whole, (4) revenue loan orders, (5) any appropriation for the payment of the city's debt or debt service, (6) an appropriation of funds to implement a collective bargaining agreement, (7) proceedings relating to the election, appointment, removal, discharge, employment, promotion, transfer, demotion, or other personnel action, (8) any proceedings repealing or rescinding a measure or part thereof which is protested by referendum procedures, and (9) any proceedings providing for the submission or referral of any measure to the voters at an election.

 SECTION 7-12 SUBMISSION OF OTHER MATTERS TO VOTERS.

-The town council may of its own motion, and shall, at the request of the school committee, if a measure originates with that body and pertains to affairs under its jurisdiction, submit to the voters at any regular town election for adoption or rejection any measure in the same manner and with the same force and effect as are hereby provided for submission by petitions of voters.
+The city council may of its own motion, and shall, at the request of the school committee, if a measure originates with that body and pertains to affairs under its jurisdiction, submit to the voters at any regular city election for adoption or rejection any measure in the same manner and with the same force and effect as are hereby provided for submission by petitions of voters.

 SECTION 7-13 CONFLICTING PROVISIONS.